the-mad-dev/tech-backend-dev/pg-transaction/readme.md

 13. Exit T1

 #### Variations:
-1. Throwing an error in any of the transaction will roll back the transaction and it's child transaction
+1. Throwing error in any of the transaction() will roll back the transaction and it's child transactions

 #### Pre-requisites: